 My answer for you is, learning more about the different ways you can fund your education is crucial, no matter what stage in the process you’re at.
 Maybe you’re a freshman or a sophomore in college, and you’ll learn something that might cause you to rethink your financial strategy going forward.

-If you’re just starting out in the scholarships world and you have little or no idea where to start, I recommend heading over to my search engine!
-Additionally, I have created tons of blog posts to highlight scholarships in different categories, such as no essay scholarships, STEM scholarships, and scholarships for women.
+If you’re just starting out in the scholarships world and you have little or no idea where to start, luckily for you, I have tons of blog posts to highlight scholarships in different categories, such as no essay scholarships, STEM scholarships, and scholarships for women.
 Head to my blog to check out more posts like these!

 If you’re in high school, then in addition to being considered for federal grants through the FAFSA process, you will also find out once you hear back from the colleges you’ve applied to about whether or not you have qualified for any of their specific scholarships.